AswathiSasikumar/JupiterToys/README.md

-<b>JupiterToysTest cases.xlsx<b> contains the 10 test cases I identified.
+* <b>JupiterToysTest cases.xlsx</b> contains the 10 test cases that I identified.
-JupiterToysTesting2 contains the source code.I used selenuim with java to do the automation
+* <b>JupiterToysTesting2</b> contains the source code.I used selenuim with java to do the automation